-CHAPTER 13: ELEMENTARY AGGREGATE FORMULAE
+14. ELEMENTARY AGGREGATE FORMULAE

+14.1.
 Currently the mathematical formulae used in the HCI are identical to those used in the CPI and the CPIH.
-(When scanner and webscraped data are introduced in the next few years different formulae will be used for those but the current formulae will still be needed for data collected with more traditional methods.)
+(When scanner and webscraped data are introduced over the course of the next few years different formulae will be used for those but the current formulae will still be needed for data collected with more traditional methods.)
 That is to say a Lowe (Laspeyres type - i.e. base weighted) index is used when weights are available.
 When weights are not available - which is the case for around two thirds (in CPI) of items at the initial aggregation stage at which price quotes are combined into basic-level or elementary indices - a different formula has to be used.
-The choice of this formula was at the root of the issues with the RPI that led to its national statistics status being removed.
+The choice of this formula was at the root of the issues with the RPI that led to its National Statistic status being removed.
 The whole issue of "elementary aggregate" formulae has been and remains highly contentious worldwide.